 Alloy round bar is an intermediary good.
-OneSteel sell a majority of alloy round bar directly to further processors.
+OneSteel sells the majority of its alloy round bar directly to further processors.
 A small volume is sold to distributors.
-The Commission notes that OneSteel sells approximately 1 per cent of alloy round bar to a related party customer.
+The Commission notes that approximately 1 per cent of OneSteel's sales volume of alloy round bar is to a related party customer.
 A majority of Milltech's sales are to distributors, which also purchase imported goods.